sdondley/ClimateChangeChat/perl.md

 * So why use an "LSP?"
     * Takes away some of the tedious work of typing and looking shit up
     * It's kind of magical and fun to use
-    * Allows you to turn vim into a somewhat kludgy, poor man's IDE
+    * Allows you to turn neovim into a somewhat kludgy, poor man's IDE
         * But an IDE you have absolute full control over (if you know what you are doing)
         * neovim's goal seems to be to want to turn vim into a serious IDE
             * that's my take, anyway